 - What are your business’ weaknesses?
 What places your business at a disadvantage compared to the competition?

 - What are the main opportunities available to your business?
-What people, elements, assets or connections can your business use to its advantage?
+What people, assets or connections can your business use to its advantage?

 Please consider the following types of competitors: